777Samael/Watering_system/README.md

 Voltage divider
 The divider is an element made independently on the soldering prototype board with the use of resistors and screwed connectors.

+### Tips

+Implementation of such a system is not very complicated, below you will find a description of things that can cause problems and some tips for beginners.

+First of all, each element is best to connect and configure separately.
+I recommend starting with the RTC and LCD configuration.
+The RTC 1307 model is quite popular, but due to the module susceptibility to temperature changes it can be problematic when we need precision in measuring watering periods.
+On the other hand, differences at the level of a few minutes per month should not make a difference to plants.

+I put 18650 cells in the holder, BMS is sticked to the back with double-sided tape, and in the place for the fourth cell I have placed the voltage divider.
+I wanted the wires for the voltage reading on the cells to be as thin as possible so I used the wires from the ETH cable.
+In this case, it is worth paying attention to that they are braided wires, it facilitates later manipulation of cables.

+I attached all elements to the mdf board with 3.5mm screws.

+The housing is quite large for such a device, but a lot of space was needed for gold pins and quite stiff wires for gold pins.

 #### The code for the voltage divider diagram at [Flastad.com](http://www.falstad.com/circuit/) is at the end of the readme.

 -----------------------------------------------------------------------------------------------------------------------------